emipa606/StockpileStackLimit/README.md

 This hasn't been extensively tested however, it ran with no hiccups in my modded 1.1 so I don't foresee too many issues occurring.
 The only caveat to that is while this will work along side LWM's DeepStorage you should not set stockpile limits for the buildings from that mod.

-[strike]Additionally, I have not, and will not, test this for 1.0.
-In theory it should still work but if it doesn't please just use the 1.0 version that is linked below.[/strike]
+~~Additionally, I have not, and will not, test this for 1.0.
+In theory it should still work but if it doesn't please just use the 1.0 version that is linked below.~~

 The below links point to Darkside's modified version, and the original version of the mod to provide credit where it's due.